Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: Clearly, one of your metrics for success is motivation, and you wanna be stimulated while you work, yet you were writing Press75 for years, making 30k-plus a month, and that's fair.
 But do you feel that your life is better in any way right now by having those funds over two years, versus selling sooner and moving on faster?

 Rob: I mean, that's perfect, that's exactly what a fortune would say.
-And then just on the second part of that question is that founders often talk about, you know, being a one-hit wonder, and you know, a lot of people mention this.
+And then just on the second part of that question is that founders often talk about being a one-hit wonder, and you know, a lot of people mention this.
 And I'm just wondering, why are we competing with our old selves and our old businesses?

 Rob: You know, surely, our current motivation is way more important than comparing to a once-upon-a-time monthly recurring revenue.